 - referencing style

-Below the requirements, type or copy in your Assessment Instructions.
+Below the requirements, type or copy in your Instructions.
 You can use the toolbar to format the instructions as you like.
-Once you’re happy with your instructions, add in any Additional Resources by uploading them from your computer or linking external URLs.
-Any edits you make save automatically.
+Once you’re happy with your instructions, add in any Resources by uploading them from your computer or linking external URLs.
+To reorder the resources list, click and drag a resource to the left of its name.
+All changes you make save automatically.

 Release your Assignment

 You’re now ready to release your assignment to students.
 Click the Release button in the top-right corner, and then confirm by clicking Release again.

 Once your assignment has been released, you’ll be able to update it at any time.
 While on the Instructions page, click on Edit Instructions in the top-right corner.